 As mentioned above, there are several term insurance tax benefits^ that you can avail of.
 Following are a few of them:

-• Tax^ Benefits under Section 80C
+• Term Insurance Tax^ Benefit under Section 80C

-• Tax^ Benefits under Section 80D
+• Term Insurance Tax Benefit under Section 80D

 Eligibility criteria to claim tax^ benefit: